Tea Tree - 80 ml Dai cup

 After being shaped, this cup was baked twice at a temperature of 1280-1300°C, giving it a smooth surface, and glazed with ashes from local tea trees.
 The final result is a light purple hue, which pays tribute to the precious ancient and wild forest tea trees of this mountain.

-For all European countries and America we ship through our distributor located in Italy, while for Asia, Oceania and African countries we use our logistic center located in China.
+For all European countries and America we ship through our distributor located in Italy, Europe, while for Asia, Oceania and African countries we use our logistic center located in China (link).

 For European countries there is no custom-clearance procedure; for all the other shipments we accompany the package with all the necessary papers to ensure the fastest process possible.